 For a long time, it has been against federal law to use federal funds for propagating, producing, or studying the effects of marijuana.

 Even in recent years, scientists such as Lyle Craker (University of Massachusetts) have been shut down repeatedly for more controlled scientific studies concerning marijuana, with an emphasis on understanding the medical benefits.
+In fact, in other countries as close as Canada people are already embracing those benefits through sites like https://canadawideweed.com/ that provide the products in a variety of forms.
+As time goes on, public opinion is changing towards the products.
 Isn’t it about time the funding laws changed, as public sentiment about cannabis is changing?

 David N. Baldwin, Ph.D.